yanick/Svelte-PrismJS/README.md

 2. You can either include the cdn links in your template.html file or you can install the rollup-css-only-plugin.
 It's basically what step 2 is for svelte minus different directories.
 For sapper be sure you put the file in the static folder.

 3. Import Prism Svelte.
-Becuase prism uses the window object we have to do some weird stuff to get it work.
+Because prism uses the window object we have to do some weird stuff to get it work.
 For now here is the work around.

 ```svelte
 let Prism;